La cuisine provençale

 Purists don't use cheese, unlike Italians, and combine pesto and summer vegetables to compose a fragrant soup, which can be enjoyed even in the heat of summer.

-The condiments that enhance Provençal cuisine
+III.
+Condiments to enhance Provençal cuisine

 But what would Provencal cuisine be without a few condiments to accompany its preparation?